Questions Investors Should Ask

 The Partnership’s loan portfolio is constantly being refreshed.
 The overwhelming majority of the Partnership’s loans have been written with a balloon date of five years or less.
 Accordingly, on average, 20% of the portfolio will be paid-off or rewritten every year reflecting the then prevailing economic conditions.

-New capital and accrued earnings are loaned out reflecting the then-prevailing economic conditions.
+New capital and accrued earnings are loaned out reflecting the then prevailing economic conditions.

 What are the precautions for a recession?

-Yes, the Partnership has a written Loan Policy that establishes standards for the loan underwriters in underwriting and for the Limited Partners Committee in review.
+The Partnership has a written Loan Policy that establishes standards for the loan underwriters in underwriting and for the Limited Partners Committee in review.

-No, the Partnership requires borrowers to have equity in the property securing the loan.
+• The Partnership does not make subprime loans.
+The Partnership requires borrowers to have equity in the property securing the loan.

-The Partnership rarely makes loans secured by junior trust deeds.
-Recognizing that in some circumstances junior trust deeds may be beneficial to both the Partnership and the borrower, the Partnership has an internal standard allowing junior trust deeds so long as the total of all junior trust deeds does not exceed 15% of Partnership capital.
+• Recognizing that in some circumstances junior trust deeds may be beneficial to both the Partnership and the borrower, the Partnership has an internal standard allowing junior trust deeds so long as the total of all junior trust deeds does not exceed 15% of Partnership capital.

-LTV Ratios on new loans are generally between 65-75% of the current market value of the property securing the loan.
+• Our Loan-to-Value Ratios on new loans are generally between 65-75% of the current market value of the property securing the loan.
 Often loans at or near the 75% LTV Ratio will be cross-collateralized with additional security.

 What are the precautions for a depression?

-The Partnership’s precautions for a depression include those put in place in the event of a recession.
+The Partnership’s precautions for a depression include those put in place for recession.
 The Partnership’s business plan was totally revised after the huge one-day decline of the Stock Market in October 1987.
-The General Partner asked himself, “How would I want my assets deployed if there were to be another depression?”
-The answer was to be holding well underwritten First Trust Deeds.
-Over the next three years, with the consent of the Limited Partners Committee, the portfolio was converted to primarily First Trust Deeds.
-The Partnership rode through the significant decline in property values in the early 1990s without any principal losses to the Partners and maintained average annual yields exceeding 8%.
+Steve Dillaway asked himself, “How would I want my assets deployed if there were to be another depression?”
+The answer was to be holding well-underwritten First Trust Deeds.

-Partners incurred no losses to principal in the 2007-2009 Recession and Partners making no additions or withdrawals of capital realized returns of 8.10%, 6.57%, and 6.44% for 2008, 2009 and 2010, respectively.
+Partners incurred no losses to principal in the 2007-2009 Recession.
+Partners making no additions or withdrawals of capital realized returns of 8.10%, 6.57%, and 6.44% for 2008, 2009 and 2010, respectively.
 Actual loan losses incurred during this period were charged against the Allowance for Credit Losses that had been established in prior years for just such an occurrence.

-If we were required to foreclose and become the property owner, we would be well positioned to manage the property and would receive rental income in place of interest income.
+If we were required to foreclose and become the property owner, we would be well-positioned to manage the property and would receive rental income in place of interest income.
 Rental incomes across the market place would be severely depressed, but owning the properties outright would maximize our options.
 Our overall rental income may be less than our previous interest income; however, the prices of other goods and services (for example the cost of bread) should also be equally depressed.
 It could be anticipated that as Limited Partners we would be more financially sound during and after a depression than before.

 In a severe recession or depression scenario, the General Partner is empowered to restrict the withdrawal of capital to protect the integrity and liquidity requirements of the Partnership.
+See Partnership Agreement Article 3.06(a).

-The LOC is renewable annually; however, so long as the Partnership is not in default, the LOC cannot be called.
-If the bank declines to renew the LOC, the remaining balance will be amortized over a ten-year period, all due in three years.
+The Partnership’s Line of Credit is renewable annually.
+However, so long as the Partnership is not in default, the LOC cannot be called.
+If the bank declines to renew the LOC, the remaining balance will be amortized over a fifteen-year period, all due in two years.
 This means the bank cannot put us in an illiquid position.

 Does the Partnership use leverage to increase profits?